 The victory of Xiomara Castro in Honduras is a sign that region is ready to exit its lost decade.

 A discussion on unpacking the challenges in Colombia, what to pay attention to in the months ahead, and what will be the role of the U.S. in the context of a new president.

 The Center for Popular Democracy and the Institute for Policy Studies invite you to a talk with two organizers from SINTRACIHOBI, the union of in-home childcare providers.

 A video presentation and cutting edge discussion led by Ajamu Baraka and Maurice Carney on how grassroots efforts are “Making Black Lives Matter in Riohacha, Colombia.”

-A screening of an independent documentary profiling three valiant Colombian women leaders to commemorate International Women’s Day.
+Join IPS and friends for a screening of an independent documentary profiling three valiant female leaders to commemorate International Women’s Day.

 USAID spending often means less security and more violence against women, particularly women human rights defenders.